Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 If a struct includes a reference to something, then that reference damn sure better last as long as the struct.

-Okay so here's how you can make sure of that:
+Here's how you can make sure of that:

 ## Wrong example: